NoeRzPz/mls_analysis/README.md

 # Longevity analysis

+Scripts are grouped in folders depending on the purpose the were used for.

 ## Exploratory Descriptive Analysis of phenotipcic traits

 We create eda_r conda environment , to work with traits_eda.Rmd script